Wacky-Mole/WackysDatabase/README.md

 <details><summary>General Knowledge</summary>

-    There are five (7) Objects that WackyDB touches.
+    There are seven (7) Objects that WackyDB touches.
 Items, Recipes, Pieces, Creatures, Pickables(Pickables and Treebase) Materials and Textures

     Items are things in your inventory, you can pickup and maybe equip them.